-Blood or the components of blood are used to treat patients with medical conditions such as anaemia, cancer blood disorders, and those having surgery.
+Blood or the components of blood are used to treat patients with medical conditions, such as anaemia, cancer and blood disorders, as well as those having surgery.

 Blood is usually separated into its individual components or parts, so a patient can be given the particular component they need.

 This makes the most of every blood donation, as the components in one unit of blood (or one donation) can be used to treat different patients.

 Donated blood or components are given to a patient in a blood transfusion.
 Blood transfusions are given via a line into a vein.

 - Around two thirds of the blood donated in England is used to treat medical conditions including anaemia, cancer and blood disorders

 - Nearly a third is used in surgery and emergencies including childbirth

 Usage varies between hospitals depending on their particular specialties.

 We work closely with hospitals to make sure valuable blood donations are used appropriately.